Last Chance Furniture

 Money stays in the community.
 Retailers get affordable stock, customers save on moves, movers earn new revenue.
 Everyone wins locally.

 Furniture is bulky.
-It takes up disproportionate landfill space.
-Diverting even a fraction frees significant capacity.
+It takes up significant space at recycling stations and incinerators.
+Diverting even a fraction reduces that load.

-If Last Chance intercepts just 1% of Sweden’s furniture waste, that is 2,000+ tonnes diverted from landfill every single year.
+If Last Chance intercepts just 1% of Sweden’s furniture waste, that is 2,000+ tonnes diverted from waste every single year.

 And Sweden is just the starting point.
 The same model works in every country where people move house and throw away furniture.
 Which is everywhere.